MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-howto-walk-uiautomation-tree.md

 ---
 title: How to Walk the UI Automation Tree
-description: This topic contains example code that shows how to use the IUIAutomationTreeWalker interface to walk through and examine the elements in the Microsoft UI Automation tree. ms.assetid: '41ca783d-56d1-4ad5-8f07-c265ff2e07bd'
+description: This topic contains example code that shows how to use the IUIAutomationTreeWalker interface to walk through and examine the elements in the Microsoft UI Automation tree. ms.assetid: 41ca783d-56d1-4ad5-8f07-c265ff2e07bd ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Walk the UI Automation Tree

-This topic contains example code that shows how to use the [**IUIAutomationTreeWalker**](uiauto-iuiautomationtreewalker.md) interface to walk through and examine the elements in the Microsoft UI Automation tree.
+This topic contains example code that shows how to use the [**IUIAutomationTreeWalker**](/windows/win32/UIAutomationClient/nn-uiautomationclient-iuiautomationtreewalker?branch=master) interface to walk through and examine the elements in the Microsoft UI Automation tree.
 It discusses the following topics:

 -   [Walking through Descendants of an Element](#walking-through-descendants-of-an-element)
 -   [Walking through Ancestor Elements](#walking-through-ancestor-elements)